0ctacity/.github/GOVERNANCE.md

 Repository access may be removed by the leader of the maintaining team.

 Team leaders may arrange a member's removal from or transfer between teams.
-Transfers should be coordinated with the receiving team leader and communicated to the steward.
+Transfers should be coordinated with the receiving team leader and communicated to the Organization Lead.

-Removal from the Octacity organization is decided by the steward.
+Removal from the Octacity organization is decided by the Organization Lead.

 Membership may be reconsidered or ended because of: